Just ask my bank account and my therapist and they’ll tell you that my affinity towards foodie travel is REAL.

 Yeah, Thanks But No Thanks.

-And while yes, there are a ton of AMAZING food tours in NYC and beyond (some great ones include NYC food tours Chelsea market, original Greenwich village food and cultural tour, Brooklyn food tours, Ahoy New York food tours, etc.), I always like exploring a city’s food culture on my own through an awesome, NYC food tour self guided since I’m my own best tour guide.
+And while yes, there are a ton of AMAZING food tours and neighborhood tours in NYC, I always like exploring a city’s food culture on my own through an awesome, NYC food tour self-guided since I’m my own best tour guide.

 I can time to stop where I want, savor the food I enjoy, and explore the city at my own pace.